fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 While most programming languages do not allow you to change the value assigned to a constant, Ruby does.
 It will however throw a warning, letting you know that there was a previous definition for that variable.

-Constants __cannot__ be declared in method definitions (i.e. *you can't assign a constant in the body of a method*), and are available throughout your application's scopes.

 ###### Global
 `$global` variables are declared by starting the variable name with the `$`.
 These variables are available throughout your entire app, overriding all scope boundaries.